ECRF/coding-standards/git_guidelines.md

 Two things you should never do in git:
 - NEVER force a push
 	- If you find yourself in a situation where your changes can't be pushed upstream, something is wrong.
-Contact another TechArk developer for help tracking down the problem.
+Contact another ECRF developer for help tracking down the problem.
 - NEVER rebase a branch that you pushed, or that you pulled from another person.
 	- Rebasing published branches can lead to duplicate commits in the shared repository